Carbon Leaf: 2010–present: Return to indie status

 both the joy and melancholy of the season."

 A second live album and DVD was recorded in January 2010 and released as a three-disc set in early 2011.
 Live, Acoustic...And In Cinemascope! was released on May 3, 2011.

 In February 2013, the band released Ghost Dragon Attacks Castle.

 Carbon Leaf launched a crowdfunding effort on in June 2013 to support their next studio album.
 Entitled Constellation Prize, the album was released digitally through their website and on CD.

 On August 9, 2014, Carbon Leaf released Indian Summer Revisited, a tenth-anniversary re-recording of their 2004 album.
 As with their previous album, it was supported via a crowdfunding campaign on PledgeMusic.
 They repeated this tactic with their album Love, Loss, Hope, Repeat in 2015 and Nothing Rhymes with Woman in 2016.
 While the band does not own the master recordings from the 2004 album they do own the songs.
 Doing these remasters allowed the band to sell the albums independently.

-In 2018, the band's 25th anniversary year, Carbon Leaf released a five song album, The Gathering: Volume 1, which was their first release of new songs since 2013.
+In 2018, the band's 25th anniversary year, Carbon Leaf released a five song album, Gathering: vol. 1 which was their first release of new songs since 2013.

+Carbon Leaf followed up with another five song EP titled Gathering Vol. 2: The Hunting Ground in September 2021.

+In September 2024, Carbon Leaf released its first full new album in a decade, Time is the Playground.